niklasskuusisto/Inflation-Forecasting-Using-Tensor-Train-Recurrent-Neural-Networks/README.md

 In the repository all of the data is provided in the "Data" folder and any data pre-processing as well as the implementations of the models are provided in "Code" folder.

+For the list of versions used, please refer to versions.txt file.

 The code written for TT-RNN model referenced the works by

   * Xu, Y. L. (2019).
 Tensor-Train Recurrent Neural Networks in Financial Forecasting.
 Imperial College London, Department of Electrical and Electronic Engineering.